EU-approved COVID-19 vaccines protect against Delta variant, says official

 To monitor potential new threats, vaccine makers have exposed the blood of vaccinated people to viruses engineered to have the typical features of the variant of concern to determine if neutralising antibodies quell that virus.

-Currently, the European Union has four COVID-19 vaccines authorized: those from Pfizer (PFE.N) and BioNTech (22UAy.DE), AstraZeneca
+Currently, the European Union has four COVID-19 vaccines authorized: those from Pfizer and BioNTech, AstraZeneca <AZN.L and Oxford, Moderna and Johnson & Johnson.

-The EMA said it would proceed with evaluating data from CureVac's (5CV.DE) coronavirus vaccine after the German biotech firm said late on Wednesday its jab was only 48% effective in a final analysis. read more
+The EMA said it would proceed with evaluating data from CureVac’s coronavirus vaccine after the German biotech firm said late on Wednesday its jab was only 48% effective in a final analysis.

 The agency also reiterated that it had not received any application for authorization of Covishield, the version of AstraZeneca’s vaccine made by India’s Serum Institute, adding that it could approve or accept for use only those shots with ongoing applications.